 The Albany Visitors Association is located at 110 3rd Ave.
 S.E., Albany, Oregon.
 We’re on the corner of 3rd Avenue and Lyon Street in historic downtown Albany.

 From Interstate 5, take exit No. 233 or 234A/234B.
 Head west, following the signs for Downtown/City Center/Corvallis.
-Take the Hwy 20/Lyon St exit toward downtown Albany.
-From the base of the overpass, continue on Hwy 20/Lyon St. approximately 5 blocks to the intersection of 3rd and Lyon.
+Take the Hwy 20/Lyon St. exit toward downtown Albany.
+From the base of the overpass, continue on Hwy 20/Lyon St. approximately five blocks to the intersection of 3rd and Lyon.
 The Albany Visitors Association will be on your right.
-You can park on the street or in parking lot behind our building.
+You can park on the street or in the parking lot behind our building.
 The building is staffed on weekdays year-round and on Saturdays in the summer.
 Free visitor guides and information are available 24 hours a day in the covered area at the Visitors Association entrance.

 By train or bus: